minhhai2209/forge-docs-snapshot/mirror/manifest-reference/modules/automation-action/index.md

 To be able to submit the configuration form with the native `Next` button - a subscription to an event is required, where the event listener callback should call the `view.submit`.

 The event is called `AUTOMATION_ACTION_SUBMIT`.
-It will notify your app that a configuration form was submitted.
+It will notifies your app that a configuration form was submitted.
 This event is only available for Custom UI modules.

 ```